ARCHIVE

 Summary

-Due to the lack of rain in Brazil during last years, most of standby thermal power plants were dispatched almost continuously.
-The Brazilian power plant operator Linhares Geração S.A.
-(LGSA), as one of the power plants in the condition mentioned above, started in 2014 a program to increase the performance and reliability of its reciprocating engine-based gensets.
-This would allow an optimized operation with improved economy of the 204 MW plant, which is equipped with 24 medium-speed gas engines.
-Therefore, a permanent knowledge of the engine conditions and a closed-loop engine control system were examined as the essential tools.
-AVL was involved in the discussions as independent engineering solution provider and was finally contracted to co-develop and deliver the required hardware and software as an integrated solution, coupled to the plant automation system.
+Due to a lack of rain in Brazil in recent years, most of the thermal standby power plants have been put into continuous operation.
+In 2014, the Brazilian gas engine power plant operator Linhares Geração S.A.
+(LGSA) began a program to improve engine performance and increase reliability.
+With optimized operation, this should lead to improved economic efficiency of this 204 MW power plant with its 24 medium-speed gas engines.
+The implementation of permanent condition monitoring and closed-loop engine control were defined as relevant components for this.
+AVL was involved in the technical discussions as an independent engineering service provider and was finally contracted to develop and supply the necessary hardware and software to be integrated into the plant automation system for this application.

-The realization at site happened in several steps: at first, one engine at the power plant was equipped with AVL EPOS™ hard- and software to prove the condition monitoring capability.
-Secondly, on all engines AVL EPOS™ was installed and integrated in the plant automation system.
-In a third step, on one engine the conventional engine control system was exchanged to the new closed-loop control system and linked to AVL EPOS™ by hard- and software interfaces – to prove the functionality and capabilities of the overall system.
-Based on the outcomes of this pilot phase, all engines might be modified to this system stage.
+The on-site implementation took place in several stages: first, an engine in the power plant was equipped with AVL EPOS™ hardware and software to demonstrate the possibilities of permanent condition monitoring.
+In the second step, this system was installed on all engines and integrated into the power plant automation system.
+The third stage involved converting the conventional engine control system to the closed-loop solution with a link to the AVL EPOS™ via hardware and software interfaces.
+This was done to test the functionalities and optimize the possibilities.
+Based on the results of this stage, a corresponding conversion of all remaining engines is planned.

-The first operational results are very promising.
-The integrated system acts in a very sensitive manner.
-LGSA is now evaluating the potentials of the new system as basis for their optimized operation strategy.
+The initial operating results are very promising.
+The integrated system is working very satisfactorily and sensitively.
+LGSA is now developing the potential of the new system as a basis for the optimized operating strategy.

 Session 5